Bondi-Hoyle-Lyttleton accretion onto ultra dense dark matter halos and direct collapse black holes: Bondi-Hoyle-Lyttleton Process

 Bondi \cite{Bondi_1952} looked at the problem of spherically-symmetric, steady-state accretion of gas onto a point mass.
 Hoyle and Lyttleton \cite{Hoyle_Lyt_1939} on the other hand considered the case of a point object moving through the ambient gas.
 The major difference is that the fluid elements now effectively follow hyperbolic streamlines around the point object when seen from its frame.
 The orbits of the gas flowing in from different directions collide downstream of the object along the axis of symmetry, which is along the direction of asymptotic relative velocity between the accreting point mass and the gas.
 In the Hoyle-Lyttleton picture, the gas out to a certain maximum impact parameter -- called the accretion radius $r_{acc} = 2 GM/v_{\infty}^2$, where $M$ is the mass of the object and $v_{\infty}$ the velocity of the ambient gas with respect to it at large distances -- is effectively funneled post-collision towards the central object.
 The process and its generalization to also include the Bondi accretion, known as Bondi-Hoyle-Lyttleton (BHL) accretion, is reviewed in \cite{Edgar_2004}, and a diagram showing the process can be found in \cite{OHSUGI201844}.

 The accretion in a realistic case is of course not onto a point object.
 For example, in our case, the UDMH is characterized by its virial radius.
 However, for a fixed UDMH mass, the virial radius remains constant after the halo forms, whereas the accretion radius, which depends on the streaming velocity of the gas with respect to the central object, grows as as $(1+z)^{-2}$, since the streaming velocity falls as $v_\infty(z) \propto 1+z$ \cite{Tsel_2010}.

-We will therefore assume the point-mass accretion model for simplicity.
+Although both virial radius and the accretion radius are similar at the epoch of virialization, the ratio of the latter to the former grows as $(1+z)^{-2}$, and the accretion radius rapidly becomes much larger that the virial radius, making the virialized UDMH effectively point-like from the point of view of accretion.

+Let us also consider what happens if the halo grows during the process of accretion.
+As shown in \cite{Bert}, in this case the mass of the UDMH will grow as $(1 + z)^{-1}$.
+The process of virialization is now continuous and $z_{vir}$ is no longer fixed.
+From \Eq{rvir}, we see that $r_{vir} \propto (1+z)^{-4/3}$, which agrees with the growth rate for the halo quoted in \cite{Bert}.
+On the other hand, since $r_{acc}$ depends on $M (1+z)^{-2}$ (as shown in \Eq{racc} below) and therefore grows as $(1+z)^{-7/3}$.
+The ratio of $r_{acc}$ to $r_{vir}$ now grows as $(1+z)^{-1}$, and the point approximation for the halo remains reasonable.

+A final point to note is that the accretion rate grows as $(1+z)^{-5/2}$ for the case of the fixed UDMH mass, and as $(1+z)^{-9/2}$ when the mass of the UDMH grows as $(1+z)^{-1}$ (see \Eq{dmdz_mfixed} and \Eq{dmdz_mvar} below).
+In other words, most of the accretion takes place at the later stages of the period of accretion, by which time $r_{acc}$ is much larger than $r_{vir}$.